Participation in the Pool is limited to Catholic entities that:

 Members of CUP enjoy many benefits.
 One of the principal benefits of belonging to CUP is that each Member "owns" a portion of the Pool's funds.
 With continued success, every member will continue to received direct benefits through one or more of the following:

-- Charter members have received dividends since 1991.
+- Charter members have received return of contributions since 1991.

 - Broader and/or additional coverage at reduced or no cost.